Jaro-c/Civic-Stack/CONTRIBUTING.md

 Maintainers may request changes before accepting a contribution.

-## Project Authority
+## Branching Model

-Final decisions regarding the project, including design, scope, and licensing, are made by the original author and designated maintainers.

-Contributions do not grant control or authority over the project.
+This project uses a two-branch workflow:

+- `main`: contains only stable, production-ready code
+- `develop`: integration branch for ongoing development

+Direct commits to `main` and `develop` are not allowed.
+All changes must be introduced through Pull Requests.

+## Forks and Pull Requests

+### External contributors

+External contributors must:

+1. Fork the repository
+2. Create a branch in their fork
+3. Open a Pull Request targeting the `develop` branch

+Pull Requests from forks targeting `main` will not be accepted.

+### Maintainers and collaborators

+Maintainers and approved collaborators may:

+- Create branches directly in the main repository
+- Open Pull Requests targeting `develop`

+Only maintainers are responsible for merging changes from `develop` into `main`.

 ## Commit Message Convention

 This project follows the Conventional Commits specification.

-Contributors are encouraged to use commit messages in the following format:
+Contributors are expected to use commit messages in the following format:

 type: short description